-Requested funds for administration expenses and support services (combined) cannot exceed 10% of total funds requested from the CCSP.
+Requested funds for administration expenses, support services and indirect costs of research (combined) cannot exceed 20% of total funds requested from the CCSP, or \$20,000/year, whichever is less.

 Note: Funding from the Ministry may be applied to the non-refundable portion of HST only.
 The Ministry will not cover any expenses beyond the approved funding amount.